Last updated on January 21st, 2019

 Weapons and Ammunitions

-Fireworks and other pyrotechnic devices are class 13 trademark goods.
-This includes explosive illuminants like flares or fog signals.
+Fireworks and other pyrotechnic devices are also Class 13 trademark goods.
+This also includes explosive illuminants like flares or fog signals.